 It's interesting how virtually every front cover feature an image of a real train, rather than a model!

-Requiring small electronic chips to be inserted into individual locomotives (not that small!), the system boasts of its sophistication and ability to control up to 16 locos (4 at one time) and the article demonstrates the fitting of a chip into an Airfix OO gauge LMS 4F, along with explaining how it all works.
-I’m old enough to remember Hornby’s Zero1 system, but this device passed me by (probably because I was only 5 when this article was written!).
+Requiring small electronic chips to be inserted into individual locomotives, the system boasts of its sophistication and ability to control up to 16 locos (4 at one time) and the article demonstrates the fitting of a chip into an Airfix OO gauge LMS 4F, along with explaining how it all works.
+I’m old enough to remember Hornby’s Zero1 system, but this device passed me by (probably because I was only five when this article was written).

-What always strikes me when I glance at old (mostly pre-1990) modelling magazines is that, even the most excellently written and thought-out practical projects are incredibly difficult to follow due to the quality of photography and reproduction.
-A handful of poorly lit, tiny black & white images - some of which are pretty hazy - are not conducive to an easy modelling session!
-It reminds me how lucky we are with today’s high quality, (fairly) low cost magazine production, digital photography and the emphasis on visual aids in practical articles (in some magazine titles, anyway!!).
+What always strikes me when I glance at old (mostly pre-1990) modelling magazines is that, even the most excellently written and thought-out practical projects are incredibly difficult to follow due to the poor quality of photography and reproduction.
+A handful of tiny, dark, black & white images - some of which are pretty hazy - are not conducive to an easy modelling session.
+It reminds me how lucky we are with today’s high quality digital photography and the emphasis on visual aids in practical articles (in some magazines, anyway).

 Its amazing we think we are "were its at" but in reality someone has been there before :)ReplyDelete